krysassan/10thtribe.github.io/README.md

 # 10thtribe
 First ever web project.
-Proud graduate of Code First Girls, University of Warwick, Spring 2017.
+Personal portfolio which will hold my blog, journalistic projects, and other creative endeavours as they come.
+Proud graduate of Code First Girls, Beginners, University of Warwick, Spring 2017.
+Joint first place in the competition for first web project.